With the rise of walking football, it is no longer a young man’s game.

 It is no surprise that a game that grew up sporadically had almost as many variations as there were teams playing it.
 However, they all shared one common rule: that running is strictly prohibited (in other words, players must always have at least one foot on the ground).
 Other rules differed from game-to-game and club-to-club.

 For example, there was the issue of contact or no contact, with some opting for a non-tackling version.
-There was also the question (one that is very much evident in normal 5-a-side) of whether the ball may go over head height.
-Age is still a big part of the fundamentals of the sport; age categories start at 50, and players are able to play in teams made up of younger players, but not the other way around.
+There was also the question of whether the ball may go over head height.
+Age is still a big part of the fundamentals of the sport; age categories start at 50.
+Players are able to play in teams made up of younger players, but not the other way around.

 The Game Today

-With people ever more aware of the need to exercise—especially those in their twilight years or perhaps looking to take up a sport for the first time—it is no surprise that walking football has gained such popularity so quickly.
+With people ever more aware of the need to exercise—especially those in their twilight years.
+Or if looking to take up a sport for the first time—it is no surprise that walking football has gained such popularity so quickly.
 The UK now has as more than 800 clubs, and it has spread to all parts of the globe.
 Australia, for example, has very much embraced the sport, with New South Wales alone having more than 7000 registered players over the age of 50.